-Politician, political philosopher, 4th President of the United States, and one of the Founding Fathers of the country.
+Politician, political philosopher, 4th President of the United States, and one of the country’s Founding Fathers.
 He was instrumental in writing the Constitution and wrote the Bill of Rights.
-As leader in the House of Representatives, Madison worked closely with President George Washington to organize the new federal government.
+As a leader in the House of Representatives, Madison worked closely with President George Washington to organize the new federal government.
 As Thomas Jefferson’s Secretary of State (1801–1809), he supervised the Louisiana Purchase, doubling the nation’s size.
 A series of disasters at the beginning of the War of 1812 damaged his reputation, but by 1814–15 American forces repulsed major British invasions, and he recovered.

 James Monroe (1758-1831)

 Term (1817-1825) Vice President Daniel D. Tompkins (1817-1825)

 The 5th President of the United States and the last Founding Father to become a U.S. President.
 He is most noted for his proclamation in 1823 of the Monroe Doctrine, which stated that the United States would not tolerate further European intervention in the Americas.

 Term (1825-1829) Vice President John C. Calhoun (1825-1829)